1997 Pacific hurricane season: Hurricane Enrique

 The first major hurricane of the season originated from a broad area of low pressure on July 8 near the Gulf of Tehuantepec.
 The thunderstorms gradually became more concentrated and a tropical depression formed on July 12.
 It strengthened into a tropical storm twelve hours later, and then began to rapidly intensify as convection increased further near the center.
 It became a hurricane on July 13.
 Enrique continued to steadily intensify and became a Category 2 hurricane on July 14.
 The next day, Enrique reached its peak intensity of 115 mph and peak pressure 960 mbar (hPa) on July 14.
 Shortly thereafter, the hurricane outflow became asymmetrical and it began to weaken over cool waters.
 It weakened fairly quickly and was downgraded into a Category 2 hurricane on July 15.
 It then lost hurricane intensity later that day.
 On July 16 the winds had decreased further to 50 mph.
 Enrique weakened into a depression the next day, and degenerated into a swirl of clouds shortly thereafter.
-The system never threatened land.

 Hurricane Felicia

 A large area of disturbed weather formed on July 13.
 It then organized into a depression south of Manzanillo, Colima, on July 14.
 Intensification was delayed by wind shear due to its proximity to Enrique for about two days.
 However, it became a tropical storm late July 15 as it moved west-northwestward.
 Continuing to intensify, an eye formed.
 Based on this, Felicia was upgraded into a hurricane on July 17.
 Its development was again halted by increased wind shear, and as such it leveled off in intensity.
 After the shear decreased, Felicia began to intensify and the hurricane's winds reached 115 kn and its pressure fell to 948 mbar (hPa), making it a moderate low-end Category 4 hurricane.
 Shear increased for the third time, and then moved into cooler waters.
 It began to weaken as it moved west-northwest.
 On July 20, it lost major hurricane intensity.
 Shortly before being downgraded to a tropical storm, it crossed 140°W. A strong wind shear took toll on Felicia and it was downgraded into a tropical depression July 22.
-No damage or deaths were reported in wake of the hurricane.